graydh/graydh.github.io/content/about.md

 ---
-title: "A Programmer, an Analyst, a Firefighter"
+title: "About"
 date: 2019-09-28T22:42:56-04:00
 draft: false
 ---

-Declan Gray-Mullen is from Amherst, Massachusetts majoring in Computer Science as UMass Amherst's Commonwealth Honors College.
-He is currently a Junior Analyst in the Isenberg Minutemen Equity Fund (MEF), covering the Financials sector.
-Declan interned this past summer at Liberty Mutual as a software developer on the Hosting Services Automation Team.
-Outside of MEF, Declan is a firefighter in the Amherst Fire Department Student Force and an Undergraduate Course Assistant in the Computer Science Department.
-In his free time, he enjoys playing lacrosse and working on home improvement projects.
+Declan Gray-Mullen is a first year M.S.
+Computer Science student at UMass Amherst.
+He graduated in May 2021 with a Computer Science B.S. and received a Bay State Fellowship to matriculate into the CICS graduate program.
+During undergrad, Declan worked as a Senior Analyst in the Isenberg Minutemen Equity Fund (MEF) and as a firefighter on the Amherst Fire Department Student Force.
+Currently, he works as a Research Assistant for LASER in the Computer Science Department.
+His reserach interests surround the Accessibility & Automation of SE.
+In his free time he enjoys playing lacrosse, weight training and working on home improvement projects.

 ![E3 Student Force](/images/E3picture.jpg) | ![Home Improvement](/images/homeimprovement.jpg)
 ------------ | -------------